-NOTE: Before updating the driver packages to 4.8.6, ensure that you have updated to the latest version of Identity Applications.
+NOTE: Before updating the driver packages, ensure that you have updated to the latest version of Identity Applications.

-Once the Identity Applications is updated to the latest version, you can update the User Application driver package to 4.8.6.20220912161613.
+After updating Identity Applications to the latest version, you can update the User Application driver package to 4.8.7.20230423114300 and the Role and Resource Service Driver package to 4.8.7.20230422231143.